Hitoshi Igarashi

 Hitoshi Igarashi (五十嵐 一, Igarashi Hitoshi) was a Japanese scholar of Arabic and Persian literature and history and the Japanese translator of Salman Rushdie's novel The Satanic Verses.
 He was murdered in the wake of fatwas issued by Ayatollah Ruhollah Khomeini of Iran – who, by the time of Igarashi's murder, had died – calling for the death of the book's author and "those involved in its publication."
 His murder remains unsolved.

-Early life and education
+Early life

 Igarashi was born in 1947.
 He completed his doctoral programme in Islamic art at the University of Tokyo in 1976 and was a research fellow at the Royal Academy of Iran until 1979.

 Career

 Igarashi was an associate professor of comparative Islamic culture at the University of Tsukuba.
 He translated Avicenna's The Canon of Medicine and Salman Rushdie's The Satanic Verses and wrote books on Islam, including The Islamic Renaissance and Medicine and Wisdom of the East.